White Brotherhood (religious group)

-"The Great White Brotherhood YUSMALOS" (commonly known in the media as the "White Brotherhood") is an eschatological religious movement that emerged in the early 1990s in Ukraine as a destructive cult.
+"The Great White Brotherhood YUSMALOS" (commonly known in the media as the "White Brotherhood") is an eschatological religious movement that emerged in the early 1990s in Ukraine.
 Its teachings combine elements of Christianity with other religions, especially Dharmic traditions, and theosophy.
 The Brotherhood's activities peaked on November 10, 1993, when members attempted to take over St. Sophia's Cathedral in Kyiv, Ukraine with plans for mass suicide.
 After the arrest of its founders, the Brotherhood continued to exist as separate groups.
+The acronym YUSMALOS combines the initials of its three components: YUS (Yuoan Swami, i.e., Krivonogov himself), MA (Maria Devi, also known as Marina Tsvigun), and LOS (the planetary Logos).

 History

 Founded in 1990–1991 in Kyiv by Yuri Krivonogov, a specialist in psychological influence, cybernetics engineer and candidate of technical sciences, and journalist Marina Tsvigun.

 Yuri Krivonogov initiated the movement in 1988, creating the "Institute of Man" and giving lectures on meditation and spiritual practices.
 He was previously involved in the International Society for Krishna Consciousness but was expelled for claiming to be Krishna’s avatar.
 In 1990, he met Marina Tsvigun, who later became the group's figurehead, proclaimed as the "Living God Maria Devi Christos," while Krivonogov took the name Yoann Swami.

 In 1991, "The Great White Brotherhood YUSMALOS" was officially registered.
 Its members were called "Yusmalians".
 It functioned as a religious community with a strict hierarchy and discipline, consisting mainly of young people under twenty, including minors.
 According to Krivonogov's teachings, the "Great White Brotherhood YUSMALOS" had the mission to spread mystical knowledge to save people from the impending world destruction, predicted to occur on November 24, 1993.
 Active missionary work took place in various regions of Ukraine, marked by members wearing white clothes.
 Communities were officially registered in Kyiv and Cherkasy, and the movement later spread to Russia, Lithuania, Kazakhstan, Bulgaria, Poland, and Czechoslovakia.